broadinstitute/wfl/docs/md/dev-process.md

 `resources/wfl/environments.clj` has some environments if you've built locally.
 You can use `--password=$ENV_SOMETHING` to supply it.

+!!! tip
+    It is more convenient to use the following alias to migrate the database schema from within the `api` directory:
+    ```
+    clojure -A:liquibase
+    ```
+    if you are working aginst a local database.
+If you are working with a CloudSQL database, the liquibase migration is a encoded step of the `cli.py`'s `deploy` command.

 ### Diagnosis

 Workflow Launcher has a diagnostic command, `dx`,